-If a customer makes a single complaint regarding the marketing of both electricity and gas, retailers will use discre

-categorising the complaint, including the possibility of recording two complaints. etion in
+If a customer makes a single complaint regarding the marketing of both electricity and gas, retailers will use discretion in categorising the complaint, including the possibility of recording two complaints.

-Complaints - Complaints - Customer month, reported separately for residential and small business customers, received during the month, reported separately for electricity and gas, regarding the financial responsibility for a customer's electricity and gas account being transferred to either an existing or new retailer, and includes (but not limited to):
+C030 Complaints - customer transfers The count of complaints, reported separately for residential and small business customers, received during the reporting month, reported separately for electricity and gas, regarding the financial responsibility for a customer's electricity and/or gas account being transferred to either an existing or new retailer, and includes (but not limited to):

 failure to transfer within a certain time period

 disruption of supply due to transfer

 billing problems directly associated with transfer (for example, billing delays).

 Provide data separately for:

 a) Residential

 b) Small business

-If a customer makes a single complaint of a general nature regarding the transfer of both their electricity and gas a a retailer (for example, failure to transfer within a certain time period), retailers will use discretion in categorising the including the possibility of recording two complaints.
+If a customer makes a single complaint of a general nature regarding the transfer of both their electricity and gas accounts to a retailer (for example, failure to transfer within a certain time period), retailers will use discretion in categorising the complaint, including the possibility of recording two complaints.

-Complaints - The count of complaints, reported separately for residential and small business customers, received during the other month, reported separately for electricity and gas, that do not classify as a billing, marketing or customer transcomplaint.
+C040 Complaints - other The count of complaints, reported separately for residential and small business customers, received during the reporting month, reported separately for electricity and gas, that do not classify as a billing, marketing or customer transfer complaint.
 Examples include (but are not limited to):

 poor customer service

 privacy issues

 failure to respond to complaints

 health and safety concerns.

 Provide data separately for: